mpyne-navy/dsb-report/dsb-report.md

 version of application code.
 There is no technical obstacle to achieving optimized code for applications written in Ada.

-### The DeLauer mandate to use Ada was premature; it could not be followed In 1983 because of slow maturation of the language and its compilers. {#the-delauer-mandate-to-use-ada-was-premature-it-could-not-be-followed-in-1983-because-of-slow-maturation-of-the-language-and-its-compilers. .unnumbered}
+### The DeLauer mandate to use Ada was premature; it could not be followed In 1983 because of slow maturation of the language and its compilers.

 Consequently it became toothless.
 The compilers have been developed to a point that the mandate can be implemented now; it should be.

-### Switching to Ada necessitates an up-front investment In order to reap longer term benefits. {#switching-to-ada-necessitates-an-up-front-investment-in-order-to-reap-longer-term-benefits. .unnumbered}
+### Switching to Ada necessitates an up-front investment In order to reap longer term benefits.

 One cost is education.
 Teaching Ada also implies teaching the new software engineering practices and disciplines.
 This must be done